Buddy Holly: Phil Ochs

 In 1970, protest folk singer Phil Ochs released his sarcastic Greatest Hits (1970) album, and eventually, his live album Gunfight at Carnegie Hall (1974).
 During his concert at Carnegie Hall on March 27, 1970, Phil Ochs performed his "Buddy Holly Medley" comprising Holly's songs "Not Fade Away", "I'm Gonna Love You Too", "Think It Over", "Oh, Boy!", "Everyday", and "It's So Easy".
 Before performing the medley, Ochs announced to the audience, "We're going to do a medley of songs of one of the greatest musicians that ever lived, a man who died prematurely, a man who had a big influence on me ...
 Before I became a protest and folk singer, I had memorized many other things before Pete Seeger, before Bob Dylan, before the Weavers, before anything you might have ever heard in New York City, and this is Buddy Holly."

 Elvis Costello

 During the height of punk, Elvis Costello resembled Holly.
 He wore his stylized glasses and dressed like him.
 In his 2022 book The Philosophy of Modern Song, Bob Dylan wrote, "Elvis Costello and the Attractions were a better band than any of their contemporaries.
 Light years better.
 Elvis himself was a unique figure.
 Horn-rimmed glasses, quirky, pigeon-toed and intense.
 The only singer-guitarist in the band.
 You couldn't say that he didn't remind you of Buddy Holly.
 The Buddy stereotype.
 At least on the surface."

 Bruce Springsteen

 In an August 24, 1978, interview with Rolling Stone, Bruce Springsteen told Dave Marsh, "I play Buddy Holly every night before I go on; that keeps me honest."

 Grateful Dead

-The Grateful Dead performed the song "Not Fade Away" in concerts.
+The Grateful Dead performed the song "Not Fade Away" some 531 times in concert between 1968 and 1995 with it often serving as a high-energy set closer.